Ricardosgeral/relier/README.md

 - *Record* textbox - interval between records, in seconds.
 - *Number* textbox - number of readings in each record interval, to make an average.

-If you push the blue button on top-right corner you will go back to **Main Menu** page
+If you push the blue button on top-right corner you will go back to **Main Menu** page.

 There is also a blue button that will direct you to the **Test Type** page.